-It will not be out of place to say that the dance scenes in two animated features are different on a matter of picture details.
-One may notice that SNOW WHITE's scenes feature translucent shadows and certainly wins in terms of color and design.
-And the animation is done on 1's (means a new drawing per frame or 24 drawings per second).
-So please give recognition to the degree of animation cheapness in ROBIN HOOD.
-It looks like a low-graded reproduction of the masterpiece's original animation.
+It will not be out of place to say that the dancing scenes in ROBIN HOOD differ greatly from SNOW WHITE's scenes on a matter of picture details.
+One may notice that SNOW WHITE's scenes feature translucent shadows and certainly win in terms of color and design.
+And the animation is done on 1's (means a new drawing per each frame or 24 drawings per second).
+So please feel the degree of animation cheapness in ROBIN HOOD!
+It is a lot like a low-graded reproduction of the masterpiece's original animation.

 Do you want more?
 No problem!
 The second part of the article is waiting for you!
 Unfortunately it is only available in Russian.